NCAlgebra/NC/DOCUMENTATION/README.md

 both result in `0`.

-## Ordering on variables and monomials
+## Ordering on Variables and Monomials

 As seen above, one needs to declare a *monomial order* before making a Gröbner Basis.
 There are various monomial orders which can be used